 Suggested Course Sequencing

 Students are advised to seek and follow faculty recommendations concerning the selection of courses to meet their career objectives.
 Elective courses should be chosen with care to ensure that the Bradley Core Curriculum and FCB requirements are met.

 The bachelor's degree provides the educational background for many entry-level accounting positions.
 Students with this degree will have the necessary educational requirements for the CMA and CIA exams.
 Students will also have earned 124 hours of the 150 hours needed to sit for the CPA exam in those states requiring 150 credit hours.
 Students may earn the remaining hours needed for the CPA exam by obtaining a Master of Science in Accounting degree or other graduate degree, such as the Master of Business Administration, or by taking additional undergraduate classes.
 Students should consult with their advisors and their State Boards of Accountancy for the exact requirements.

 Membership in the Bradley Accounting Club (BAC) is available to all accounting majors.
 This organization conducts a variety of social and educational activities uniting accounting students, faculty, and staff.
-Beta Alpha Psi, the national honorary accounting fraternity, strives to promote scholastic and professional achievement through lectures, career-oriented events, campus and community service, and social activities.
+Beta Alpha Psi (BAP), the national honorary accounting organization, strives to promote scholastic and professional achievement through lectures, career-oriented events, campus and community service, and social activities.
 A minimum GPA is required.
 See the Beta Alpha Psi advisor for information.

-Opportunities are available for qualified students to obtain on-the-job experience in either industrial or public accounting through internship and co-op programs.
-The programs involve multiple work experiences and are generally started during the student’s sophomore or junior year.
-Students interested in the programs should contact the Foster College of Business Administration Co-op Coordinator as early as possible.
+Qualified students can obtain on-the-job experience in either corporate or public accounting through internship and co-op opportunities.
+These involve multiple work experiences and are generally started during the student’s sophomore or junior year.
+Students interested in these opportunities should contact the Foster College of Business Co-op Coordinator as early as possible.